xebia-functional/xef/README.md

 # xef.ai [![Maven Central](https://img.shields.io/maven-central/v/com.xebia/xef-core?color=4caf50&label=latest%20release)](https://central.sonatype.com/artifact/com.xebia/xef-core)

-> Bring modern AI everywhere!
+> Bring modern AI everywhere !

 xef is the one-stop library to bring the power of modern AI to your application or service, in the form of LLM (Large Language Models), image generation, and many others.